 Far away from the hustle and bustle of the busy city life, you come here at the top of the tallest mountain range to find real peace, silence, and a panoramic view of the garden city, i.e., Al Ain.
 This is Jabel Hafit, which at 3000 feet is the tallest mountain.
 A part of the Hajar Mountains range, Jabel Hafit separates the Omani city of Al Buiraimi and the UAE at Al Ain.
-It lies in the East of Abu Dhabi and is located in the Tawam district, part of Al Ain.
+It lies in the East of Abu Dhabi and the Tawam district, part of Al Ain.

 It is a UNESCO site; the mountain is part of Jebel Hafit National Park.